rezi410/rezi410/README.md

 ![Design and Development](https://github.com/rezi410/rezi410/blob/main/profile_image.jpeg)

-## Hi there 👋, Nice to see you here...
+## Hi there 👋, nice to see you here...
 I'm Rezi.
 An intermediate software developer student and adventure seeker.
 I do content about design, development, and building software applications.
 I really enjoy learning languages and frameworks like React and Angular, as well as working in WordPress.
 I also enjoy wireframing, UI, UX, and design in general.

 ## Skills and Experience